 Effective communicators understand the pitfall of failing to answer this ever-present and unspoken question, “So what?”
 They know it’s over when they veer into dry facts because they are bland.
 You instinctively know you can’t bore people into giving you their attention, much less buy art from you.
 So please do yourself a favor and resolve to do your best to quit the bad habit of finding excuses to avoid telling Your Story.
 Instead, make it a central pillar of your art marketing plans.

 There are terrific books on using Story as the centerpiece of your marketing.
 Building a StoryBrand: Clarify Your Message, So Customers Will Listen by Donald Miller.
 And Story Driven: You don’t need to compete when you know who you are by Bernadette Jiwa.
 Both are business books primarily, but the lessons and insights differ.
 The messages from both apply to artist-entrepreneurs.

-Here is a graphic from Bernadette’s TheStoryofTelling.com website and book.
+Here is the framework from Bernadette’s TheStoryofTelling.com website and book:

 The Story-Driven Framework by Bernadette Jiwa